What is a Tenants in Common Agreement?

 More complex declarations of trust can even nominate who the share can or can’t be sold to.

 When entering a Tenants in Common agreement, it is vital that you consider all potential outcomes and assess what needs you have as a party to the agreement.
-If you’re concerned about living with a complete stranger in the future, then it is best to discuss a declaration of trust with the conveyancer and setting out each owners responsibilities.
+If you’re concerned about living with a complete stranger in the future, it is best to discuss a declaration of trust with the conveyancer and set out each owner’s responsibilities.

 How Do You Alter a Tenants in Common Agreement?